konvajs/site/source/docs/performance/All_Performance_Tips.md

 8. For mobile application set viewport: `<meta name="viewport" content="width=device-width, initial-scale=1.0, user-scalable=no">`
 9. If you have bad performance on retina devices set `Konva.pixelRatio = 1`.
 Make sure that quality of result is ok for you.
 10. While dragging a node you can move it on separate layer.
 Then move it back to original layer.
+11. Set `shape.strokeHitEnabled(false)`.
+In case where stroke is small and not useful for hit detection.
+For more info read [Shape API doc](http://konvajs.github.io/api/Konva.Shape.html).
+12. If a shape has fill, stroke and opacity you may set `shape.perfectDrawEnabled(false)`.
+See demo for more information[Disable Perfect Drawing](http://konvajs.github.io/docs/performance/Disable_Perfect_Draw.html).